-The Chartered Institute of Public Finance and Accountancy (CIPFA) 'Delivering Good Governance in Local Government; Framework (2016)' sets the standard for local authority governance in the UK and the Council is committed to the principles of good corporate governance contained in the Framework.
+The Framework sets the standard for local authority governance in the UK and the Council is committed to the principles of good corporate governance contained in the Framework.
 The seven principles (A-G) are listed in the Annex.
 Each principle scored 'Good' meaning conformance against most of the areas of the benchmark is good, although there may be minor developments required but with a limited impact on the ability to achieve departmental and Council objectives.
 Strategic, reputational and/or financial risks are minor, and performance is generally on track.